It's all over the media at the moment, isn't it?

 Your diet provides both your energy and the building blocks of your body - fairly important, then!

-This activity gives you the chance to check over your understanding of the impacts of diet and exercise on the health of the body, and hopefully gives you a chance to expand that understanding too - let's check it out.
+This activity gives us the chance to check over our understanding of the impacts of diet and exercise on the health of our body, and hopefully gives us the opportunity to expand that understanding too - let's check it out.